tibbben/geospatial-visualization/course_description.md

 3. Construct a GIS using a combination of the above software and data
 4. Export intermediate cartographic products from the GIS and import said products into design applications
 5. Prepare output ready cartographic products in design applications
+6. Design GIS-based analytic approaches for research problems in urban sustainability and resilience

 ---

 ### Methods of Instruction:

 Lecture-discussion, demonstration, and practical out-of-class and in-class assignments.
 Students are expected to participate in the lectures, discussions, and in-class projects.
-We expect that students have little or no prior GIS/cartography experience/training.
+We expect that students have little or no prior GIS, cartography, graphic design, or CAD experience/training.

 ---